Decision-Oriented Dialogue for Human-AI Collaboration: Task Formulation

-The form of $R$ is common knowledge, but the world state $W$---in particular the feature vectors and the preferences $\theta$---is only partially observed by each player.
-Therefore, crucially, players must exchange messages in order to reduce their respective uncertainties about the optimization problem.
+The hard constraints on $W'$ and the form of the objective are treated as common knowledge.
+However, the world state $W$---in particular the feature vectors and the preferences $\theta$---is only partially observed by each agent.
+Therefore, crucially, agents must exchange messages in order to reduce their respective uncertainties about the optimization problem.
 However, there is a cost to communicating (\eg time or effort), which agents must trade off with their desire to achieve a good decision.
 Thus, the overall objective function for a \problemabbr{} is:

-In the following sections, we introduce three everyday domains with collaborative decision-making and show how they can be formalized as \problemabbr{} tasks in our benchmark.